ssisk/mercato/README.md

 ### Own Your Apps

 Once you start using an app on the mercato platform, that app's code will be downloaded to your RemoteStorage repository.
 I'd like to make sure that you can use the app even if the mercato server goes down/is no longer up.
-To support this, , but for longer term it'd be good to have another server available that the user can connect to.
+I think you could get PWA working to support this, but for longer term it'd be good to have another server available that the user can connect to.
 To support that we'll likely need a way for users to easily self host (or more likely start using another mercato instance stood up by a user.)

 ### Privacy-first App Analytics